MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

     > [!div class="mx-imgBorder"]
     > ![Disable teasers](media/disable-teasers.png "Disable teasers")

-Teasers will be disabled in your organization.<!--This is also not strictly necessary because it's the outcome of this procedure, it's descriptive rather than prescriptive, but at least it doesn't describe something that the reader is currently looking at.
-I moved the indent to the left because it doesn't apply to the last step, it applies to the entire procedure.-->
+Teasers will be disabled in your organization.

 ### See also